threefoldfoundation/www_threefold_io/content/page/why/productData/internet_available/internet_available.md

 link: /blog/post/more_inclusive_internet/
 ---

-Only 57% of the world is connected to the Internet today, despite Internet access being a human right.
-This is not acceptable, as digital access represents a gateway to information, knowledge, and economic opportunities.
-We bring a more affordable and accessible Internet solution to the world.
+Despite Internet access being a human right, about 40% of the world remains unconnected.
+ThreeFold incentivizes Farmers to expand planet positive and data sovereign capacity to new regions, and with our partners we’re developing solutions to provide education, financial inclusion, and Internet access at a price affordable to all.